SomethingEmbarrassing/PurchasingPlateWeight/README.md

 3. Use the file picker or drag-and-drop area to load cut list PDFs.
-The script extracts the weight values, sums them and displays the total along with download options for Excel, a plain PDF, or an annotated version of the original PDF showing the weight and price.
+The script extracts the weight values, sums them and displays the total along with download options for Excel, a plain PDF, or an annotated version of the original PDF.
+The annotated export writes the PO number, total weight and estimated cost onto the first page so the summary travels with the document.

 ### Dependencies
 - **pdf.js** – parses PDF files in the browser.